Ayazdani1997/Ayazdani1997.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Ahmadhossein Yazdani.
-I have been majoring in computer science and computer engineering since 2015, when I entered University of Tehran.
+I have been majoring in computer engineering since 2015, when I entered University of Tehran.
 I got my Bachelor from University of Tehran, and I am going to start my PhD at Virginia Tech University.

 ### My interests
 My main interests in computer science are: